pphilippersson6/philip-spa-PP1/README.md

     ## Lighthouse

 ## Responsive test (media)
-I have tested the site on three different main-sizes.
+- I have tested the site in developer-tools on google chrome.
+I made it responsive, so i could try all different sizes.
+My starting pixles was from 280px, and worked up to the biggest screen i could make, 2293 pixles.
+It's very responsive on those sizes.
-Those are the three ones that are the most important - since if those work, the others work aswell.
+- Down below, you can find some screenshots on the main - sizes i think is the most usable, to see its working all fine, and is very responsive.

-Iphone SE (375x667px)
+ - Iphone SE (375x667px) SCREENSHOT!!!
-Ipad Air (820x1180px)
+ - Ipad Air (820x1180px) SCREENSHOT!!!
-Ipad Mini (768x1024px)
+ - Ipad Mini (768x1024px) SCREENSHOT!!!

 ### Unfixed bugs